 Effective leadership using the science of behavior includes monitoring and on-going feedback and produces discretionary effort of followers, which is defined as the "extra level of performance we exert when we want to do something, as opposed to when we have to do something" (Braksick, 2007, p.
 6).
 Coercive leadership has the opposite effect in that followers perform out of fear (Murray, 2000).
 Working under a coercive model leads to performance that meets only the minimum requirements and does not "propel an organization to greatness" (Braksick, 2007, p.
 7).
-Poor leadership causes followers to perform unsatisfactorily so the leader eventually exits and/or the organization collapses (Braksick, 2007).
-"Follower behavior, not leader behavior, defines leadership" (Daniels & Daniels, 2007, p.
+Poor leadership causes followers to perform unsatisfactorily so the leader eventually exits and/or the organization collapses (Braksick, 2007, p.
 5).
 Therefore, to determine if a leader is effective, tone should examine the behavior of the followers.